psychemedia/middle-english-romances/sir-orfeo.md

 To hear thy lips lie thus to me!
 So, sir, my boon, as thou art king!

-" I have but asked of thee my due,
+"I have but asked of thee my due,
 And thou must needs requite me so."
 The king replied, " Aye, it is true;
 Then take her by the hand and go.